 - Periodic visits to your University City, MO physical therapist to review progress and modify the program.

-All phases of ACL rehabilitation in University City, MO, from pre- and postoperative rehabilitation to getting back to activities, is vital for completing a full recovery and reducing the risk of future injuries.
-Sticking to a structured rehabilitation plan under the guidance of experienced physical therapists helps patients regain confidence and strength to return to their activities.
-For custom ACL rehab plans in University City, MO, contact Axes today.
+All phases of ACL rehabilitation in University City, MO, from pre- and postoperative rehabilitation to resuming activities, is vital for achieving a full recovery and avoiding future injuries.
+Following a structured rehabilitation program under the guidance of qualified physical therapists ensures that patients can return to their activities with confidence and strength.
+For personalized ACL rehabilitation plans in University City, MO, contact Axes today.

 Role of University City, MO Physical Therapy in ACL Rehabilitation